Coronavirus relief package: Trump implores Congress to move on economic stimulus package

-WASHINGTON -- Senate leaders raced to unravel last-minute snags Wednesday and win passage of an unparalleled $2 trillion economic rescue package steering aid to businesses, workers and health care systems engulfed by the coronavirus pandemic.

-The measure is the largest economic relief bill in United States history, and both parties' leaders were desperate for quick passage as the virus took lives and jobs by the hour.
+The measure is the largest economic relief bill in U.S. history, and both parties' leaders were desperate for quick passage as the virus took lives and jobs by the hour.

 Insistently optimistic, President Donald Trump said of the greatest public-health emergency in anyone's lifetime, "I don't think its going to end up being such a rough patch" and anticipated the economy soaring "like a rocket ship" when it's over.
 Yet he implored Congress late in the day to move on critical aid without further delay.